ichar/Euler.python/README.md

 R:2 [1, 3, 5, 7, 9, 13, 17, 21, 25])

 [1, 3, 5, 7, 9, 13, 17, 21, 25]
-Total selected items in the spiral:9 Sum:101
+Total selected items in the spiral: 9 Sum: 101

 Finished at 2016-11-06 06:29:14.174000
 Spent time: 0 msec (0.0 sec)